cysouw/diathesis/text/c13_zumInfinitive.md

 ### *kommen+zum‑Infinitiv* End of movement (*Bewegungsende*) {#sec:zuminfinitive-kommen-zum}

-The *kommen+zum‑Infinitiv* has a very specific interpretation to indicate that a movement has reached an endpoint of stasis.
+The *kommen+zum‑Infinitiv* has a very specific interpretation to indicate that a movement has reached an endpoint.
 For example *kommen zum Stehen* [@next a] means 'to grind to a halt'.
 The same construction can also be used metaphorically for other activities that come to a standstill, like the *Friedensverhandlungen* 'peace negotiations' in [@next b].
 There only appear to be handful of verbs that can be used in this construction and they all describe that a state is reached at the end of a movement.
 For want of a better term, I will use the German name ~~Bewegungsende~~ for this construction.

 ::: ex
 - Das Auto kommt vor der Ampel zum Stehen.
 - Die Friedensverhandlungen im Jemen sind zum Erliegen gekommen.^[~~DWDS~~: Die Zeit, 07.07.2017 (online).]
 :::

 Besides this stative usage, there are a few other sentence patterns that look similar, but have to be distinguished from it.
 First, there is a *zum* adverbial structure with a teleological, meaning 'with the goal to'.
-This can be paraphrase in German with *um zu* [@next a].
+This can be paraphrased in German with *um zu* [@next a].
 This is a widespread possibility for a *zum‑Infinitiv* that is not specific for a combination with *kommen* (see [@sec:zuminfinitive-teleological]).
 Second, there is an interpretation of *kommen zu* meaning 'to have time for' [@next b].
 In this usage, the preposition *zu* is a governed preposition and can be paraphrased in German with *dazu+zu‑Infinitiv* [@next c].
-This is a lexically separate meaning of the verb *kommen*.
+This is a lexically separate meaning of the verb *kommen* with governed prepositional subordination (see [@sec:zuminfinitive-subordination]).
 Third, there is a highly frequent fixed expression *zum Tragen kommen* 'to bring to bear' [@next d].
-All these sentence patterns do not appear to have any relationship with the stative *kommen+zum‑Infinitiv* discussed above in [@last].
+Such lexicalised expressions are known in the German literature as *Funktionsverbgefüge* (see [@sec:zuminfinitive-funktionsverb]).
+All these sentence patterns do not appear to have any relationship (anymore) with the stative *kommen+zum‑Infinitiv* construction illustrated above in [@last].

 ::: ex
 - Kaum jemand sei zum Baden gekommen.^[~~DWDS~~: Die Zeit, 18.05.2017, Nr.
 21.] \
-  (= Jemand kommt um zu baden.)
+  (= Kaum jemand kommt um zu baden.)
 - Ich bin in den letzten Tagen nicht zum Schreiben gekommen.^[~~DWDS~~: Brief von Ernst G. an Irene G. vom 28.10.1939, Feldpost-Archive mkb-fp-0270.] \
   (= Ich habe keine Zeit gehabt zum Schreiben.)
 - Ich bin nicht dazu gekommen, dir einen Brief zu schreiben.